-In cases where there is no improvement or in cases where hyperammonemic coma develops, the removal of wastes by filtering an affected individual’s blood through a machine (hemodialysis) may be necessary.
+In individuals where there is no improvement or where hyperammonemic coma develops, the removal of wastes by filtering an affected individual’s blood through a machine (hemodialysis) may be necessary.
 Hemodialysis is also used to treat infants, children, and adults who are first diagnosed with argininosuccinic aciduria during hyperammonemic coma.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:

 Toll-free: (800) 411-1222

 TTY: (866) 411-1010